 Facilities like The Wide World of Sports are also going to be closed.

 Basically, the only things that have remained open during this period are the golf courses.
 As of this writing, Disney’s Palm, Magnolia, Oak Trail, and Lake Buena Vista Golf Courses are all still operational as well as FootGolf.
-This might change though now with the new orders from Orange and Osceola counties.
-Stay tuned.
+This might change though so stay tuned.

 All forms of public transportation in Walt Disney World have now been temporarily suspended starting March 18, 2020, through the foreseeable future.